 Bocce Court: While bocce can be played on any flat surface, there are official bocce courts available for more competitive play.
 These courts are typically 76 feet long and 10 feet wide, with specific boundary markers and foul lines.

-Setting Up: Begin by choosing a flat playing area, either a designated bocce court or any level ground.
-One player or team starts by tossing the pallino to a distance of their choice within the court's boundaries.
+How to Play: Begin by finding a flat playing area, either a designated bocce court or any level ground.
+One player or the first player of a team starts by tossing the pallino to a distance of their choice within the court's boundaries.

 Throwing Bocce Balls: Players or teams then take turns throwing their bocce balls, attempting to get them as close to the pallino as possible.
 The team that is farthest from the pallino continues to throw until they have a ball closer to the target than their opponents.